John502/longitudez/blogs/markdown/014_AWS_Machine_Learning.md

 Truncated Back Propogate - Limiting topologies.

 LSTM - Reduces the bias of the times series of receny by providing weights for short term and long term.
-GRU - Gated Recurrent Unit, popular
+GRU - Gated Recurrent Unit, popular simpler

+## Modern Natural Lanuarge Processing

+Transformer architecture

+Self-attention - weighs significance of each part of the input, process each of those words in parrellel.
+BERT - Bi-directional  Encorder Representations of Transformers (Transformer based NLP) GPT - Generative Pretained Transform

+Transfer learing - take pretrained models and tune them for our use.

 ## How to read summation